 - Arthritis.
 Inflammatory arthritis and the wear-and-tear of osteoarthritis can occur in the sacroiliac joints.

 - Pregnancy.
-Added weight and an altered gait during pregnancy, in addition to the sacroiliac joints loosening and stretching to accommodate childbirth, can stress the joints and result in pain.
+The body releases hormones that cause the SI joints to loosen and stretch to accommodate childbirth.
+Combined with the added weight and an altered gait, this can stress the joints and cause pain.
 After childbirth and the resumption of a normal walking gate, sacroiliac joint pain may go away.

 - Infection.
 In rare cases, the sacroiliac joint can become infected.